 Want more French TV?

 Pleasure and laughter guaranteed from the comfort of your home!
 Since kids already spend so much time online, let’s try to make that time both educational and fun.
 There’s plenty of great websites that are full of fun French games and activities to be experienced from the comfort of home.
 You can also direct them to these great apps to learn French!

-Here are some of our favourite holiday themed ones:
+Here are some of our favourite holiday themed websites:

 Of course, how could we forget the infamous Norad Santa Tracker?
 It’s also available in French and includes fun activities on the website!
 Just select “French” as the language in top right corner.

-As a special Christmas bonus for you, we’re also including our very own French worksheet to help your child learn the seasons, colors, and more – all in French.
+As a special Christmas bonus for you, we’re also including our very own French worksheet to help your child learn the seasons, colours, and more – all in French.

-We hope you will find this list useful to help you enjoy this Holiday season in French!
+We hope you will find our suggestions useful in helping you enjoy this Holiday season in French.

-What French activities will you schedule with your child this holiday season?
+What French activities will you plan with your child this holiday season?
 Share your ideas in the comments below.